 - System Font: changes the system font from a normal/sharp system font (type "a") to a smoother, antialiased system font (type "b"). - Beat LEDs: repurposes the four lower-right key backlights to display sixteenth note steps.
 This alters the behavior of the Run key illumination. - Beat Display: lightly flashes the OLED display background to match measure and beat. - Screensaver: activates the LoopA screensaver (either a blank screen or a voxelspace mountainscape scrolling by) after a defined number of minutes. - Invert OLED: inverts the OLED colors to a white background with black text.
-This might be aesthetically better for the white metal cases but draws more current. - Metronome: defines a MIDI synth as a metronome with a configurable MIDI port/channel (or a user instrument, see below) and defines the notes to be played when the measure and beat starts. - Tempo Dn/Up: defines the tempo rate of change when the "Slower" and "Faster" keys are pressed in the TEMPO screen.
-Five preconfigured rates of change allow linear tempo fades with different speeds.
+This might be aesthetically better for the white metal cases but draws more current. - ARMed Bootup: default: on choose default ARM state upon boot. - Metronome: defines a MIDI synth as a metronome with a configurable MIDI port/channel (or a user instrument, see below) and defines the notes to be played when the measure and beat starts. - Metronome MIDI Velocity: alter the MIDI note velocity for the metronome.

-- Inv Footsw.: inverts any footswitch state (normally closed, normally open) to suit the hardware.
+- Tempo Dn/Up: defines the tempo rate of change when the "Slower" and "Faster" keys are pressed in the TEMPO screen.
+Five preconfigured rates of change allow linear tempo fades with different speeds. - Inv Footsw.: inverts any footswitch state (normally closed, normally open) to suit the hardware.
 Even use two different footswitch types! - Footsw 1. & Footsw.
 2: maps the following functions to footswitches: "Punch In": overwrites clip data under the time cursor for replacing notes while the sequencer is running